kaizen-ai/kaizenflow/sorrentum_sandbox/README.md

 ## Bring up Sorrentum data node

-- The best approach is to see the Airflow logs at the same time as running other
+- The best approach is to see the Airflow logs in one window at the same time as running other commands in a different windows:
-  commands:
+  - Run Airflow server in one terminal window using `docker_bash.sh`
-  - Run Airflow server in one terminal window
+  - Run other tools in other windows using `docker_exec.sh`
-  - Run other tools in other windows (e.g., using tmux) using `docker_exec.sh`,
+- You can use `tmux` to allow multiple windows in the same shell

 - After the containers are ready, you can bring up the service with:
   ```